As you well know, your students need to have a clear understanding of prefixes and suffixes.

 BINGO

 Provide students with bingo boards that feature words that have prefixes and/or suffixes.
 For example, one of their squares could say “reheat.”
 Read clues out loud to go with each word.
-For the word “reheat” the clue could be “to heat again.”
+For the word “reheat,” the clue could be “to heat again.”
 If you laminate your BINGO boards, your students can circle the prefixes and suffixes with a dry-erase pen.

 Prefix and Suffix Catch

 Write various prefixes and suffixes on a beach ball.
 The students stand in a circle and throw the ball to their classmates.
 Wherever their hand lands, they have to say a word using that prefix/suffix.
 You can also have your students explain what the word they say means.
+This activity can also be done in small groups or with partners, and you might opt for a large dry erase dice over a beach ball.

 I Have Who Has

 This classic game can be adapted to teach and review prefixes and suffixes.
-Provide each student with a card which should list the definition of a word with a prefix/suffix, along with a word that has a prefix or suffix.
+Provide each student with a card that lists the definition of a word with a prefix/suffix, along with a word that has a prefix or suffix.
+For example, student A’s card might say, “I have reheat.
+Who has “to spell a word incorrectly?”
+Student B’s card would say, “I have misspell.”
+Who has… Continue to play the game until everyone has a chance.

 Task Cards